ben-cooper/Hangman/README.md

 # Hangman

-A small program to assist in the solving of hangman puzzles.
-This program can list all possible solutions (if any) and provide the frequency of each letter in the possible solutions to provide the best guesses statistically.
+A small program to assist in solving hangman puzzles.
+This program can list all possible words (if any) and provide the frequency of each letter in the list possible words to provide the best guesses statistically.

 ## Compilation